giftibe/Regex-for-visa-card-validation/README.md

 ## Technologies Used
 - node - version 18.12.1
-- prompt-sync - version 2.0
+- prompt-sync - version 2.0 (for executing prompt() on vscode terminal)